OpenIndiana/oi-docs/docs/misc/about.md

 ## Providing feedback

-The OpenIndiana Docs website uses GitHub issues to manage development tasks and provide a venue to discuss changes.
-To make a suggestion or report a bug, please [open an issue on GitHub](https://github.com/makruger/website-2.0/issues).
+To make a suggestion or report a bug, please make your request on the #openindiana or #oi-dev IRC channels, or alternately via the OpenIndiana mailing lists.